daniel-mar/quantum-rng/README.md

+NOTE: this page is not deployed because of memory limitations but is able to be cloned and overviewed easily.

 Clone the repo

 While in the quantum-rng project folder create your virtual environment (.qenv is what I chose to name my env)